tantikristanti/grobid-medical-report/doc/training/medical-report-segmenter.md

 There should be as many `<front>` elements as necessary that contain all the contents identified as 'front contents'.
 Note that for the segmentation model, there aren't any `<title>`, `<medic>` or `<patient>` elements, as they are handled in the cascaded `header-medical-report` model, applied in the next stage.

-Any footnotes referenced from within the `<body>` should remain there.

 > Note: In general, whether the `<lb/>` (line break) element is inside or outside the `<front>` or other elements is of no importance.
 However as indicated [here](General-principles.md#correcting-pre-annotated-files), the <lb/> element should not be removed and should follow the stream of text.

 ### Page header (headnote)